 The European Chemicals Agency (ECHA) vowed to support EU-wide action against Covid-19.
 Working with the European Commission, ECHA promised to support Member States and industry in addressing disinfectant shortages and it also extend some of its deadlines to help chemicals companies.
 Most of these extension ran from March to May 2020 although flexibility is still being given to contributions to consultations related to REACH restrictions, and many are being assessed on a case-by-case basis.

 ECHA have provided a series of questions and answers for companies placing disinfectants on the market, along with recommendations for compositional requirements for three active substances to be used in disinfectants.
 Also, technical equivalence assessments for propan-1-ol and propan-2-ol.

-Under the Prior Informed Consent (PIC) Regulation companies have been given an additional two months to provide details on their 2019 imports and exports of chemicals.
-This must be sent by the end of May 2020.
-And ECHA are supporting EU countries to export disinfectants to non-EU countries.
+Under the Prior Informed Consent (PIC) Regulation companies were given an additional two months to provide details on their 2019 imports and exports of chemicals.
+This new deadline was the end of May 2020.
+And ECHA continues to support EU countries to export disinfectants to non-EU countries.

 Article 55 of the BPR

 Article 55 of the Biocidal Products Regulation (BPR) allows Member States to make available on the market products that are not authorised in accordance with the BPR.
 This is acceptable for a short period of time during cases of danger to public health, animal health or the environment which cannot be contained by other means.